How Head Barn

 Up here in the oldest and quietest part of Ambleside, the barn sits on a spur of granite overlooking the town.
 There are no nearby houses less than 150 years old and the barn itself occupies the site of the first ever settlement here over 1,000 years ago.

-Geographically, Ambleside sits at the centre of The Lake District National Park, one of England’s first and oldest national parks.
+Geographically, Ambleside sits at the centre of The Lake District National Park, England’s first and oldest national park.

-Ambleside is the hub of everything to do with ‘the great outdoors’ in The Lake District National Park, surrounded as we are by fells on three sides and the head of Windermere, England’s longest lake, on the fourth.
+Ambleside is the hub of everything to do with ‘the great outdoors’ here in The Lake District National Park, surrounded as we are by fells on three sides, whilst to the south is Windermere, England’s longest lake.

-There are 22 outdoor clothing and equipment retailers here, 30 coffee houses, restaurants and cafes, together with some excellent specialist bookshops, galleries and old coaching inns.
+There are c.22 outdoor clothing and equipment retailers here, c.30 coffee houses, restaurants and cafes, together with some excellent specialist bookshops, galleries and old coaching inns.
 These pubs, such as The Golden Rule and The Unicorn, are very close by and serve local beers produced by some of the +30 micro breweries located here in the county of Cumbria.

 Try Bilbo’s Cafe for breakfast or The Rattle Gill Cafe for coffee and lunch.
-Bookshops – try Fred Holdsworth’s or Wearings Bookshop.
-You may also be interested in The Lake District National Park whose website is full of ideas of things to do and places to go when visiting The Lake District.
+Bookshops – try Fred Holdsworth’s or The Lake District National Park whose website is full of ideas of things to do and places to go when visiting The Lake District.